 Finally, please note that contrary to popular opinion, holding accumulation units instead of income units does not enable you to sidestep income tax.

-The taxman doesn’t care that the dividends you earned were automatically rolled up – the dividend income earned by your accumulation units is liable for tax, and the taxman is due his cut.
+The taxman doesn’t care that the dividends you earned were automatically rolled up.
+The dividend income earned by your accumulation units is liable for tax.
+The taxman is due his cut.

 Shelter your investments in the tax-repelling shield of an ISA or pension to avoid paying income tax on your dividends, whether from accumulation units or income units.